She slapped the flower girl at her own wedding — then the silver pendant clicked into place and exposed eleven years of lies

 Bianca had to sit down before she could keep reading.

-Mara wrote that she had been the night nurse at San Vittore Private Clinic eleven years earlier, when Bianca arrived bleeding and terrified after a car accident.
+Mara wrote that she had been the night nurse at San Vittore eleven years earlier, when Bianca had arrived bleeding after a car accident and delivered early.
 Bianca had begged to see her baby.
-Livia had begged the doctors to save Bianca’s reputation.
+Livia had begged the clinic to save Bianca’s reputation.

-Matteo, the baby’s father, was poor.
+Matteo, the baby’s father, had been poor.
 Wrong family.
 Wrong future.
 Wrong last name.

 Livia had paid the clinic director and an adoption broker to tell Bianca the baby died hours after birth.
-The child was supposed to be taken out of the country under sealed papers.
+The infant was supposed to be taken out of the country under sealed arrangements.

 Mara had been the one ordered to carry the newborn downstairs.

-But when the infant curled her fist around Mara’s finger, the nurse broke.
+But when the baby curled her hand around Mara’s finger, the nurse broke.

-Instead of handing the baby over, she ran.
+Instead of handing the child over, she ran.

-She took the child to her widowed sister in Ancona and claimed Mila was her niece.
-For years, Livia’s money covered the silence—debts paid, rent handled, warnings delivered through lawyers.
-Mara told herself she was protecting the baby from powerful people who would take her again.
+She took the baby to her widowed sister in Ancona and claimed the girl as her niece.
+For years Livia’s money bought the silence — debts paid, rent handled, warnings delivered through lawyers and intermediaries.
+Mara convinced herself she was protecting the child from powerful people who would only take her away again.
 Then her sister died.
 Then Mara got sick.
 Then the money stopped.

 Bianca read the letter twice.